 The problem with homemade chalk is that plaster, at least the type I used, is more dense and compact than regular store-bought chalk.
 Just by comparison, it weighs more.
 (Of course, that could also due to the fact that it was still holding moisture.)
 The sidewalk and our tiling outside both provide a rough enough surface for using our homemade sidewalk chalk quite easily.

 Because the plaster will hold moisture for at least a few days or so, you will notice that it is still a bit tricky to use on the first day(s) after you make it.
-If you draw on the sidewalk, the chalk will leave it's mark, but it doesn't show up completely until a minute or two later, when the plaster dries.
+If you draw on the sidewalk, the chalk will leave its mark, but it doesn't show up completely until a minute or two later when the plaster dries.
 As the chalk dries out more, it gets easier to use.
-It still is too compact to use on a softer surface like that of the chalkboard fabric, but it does work quite well as sidewalk chalk.

 My son had a lot of fun playing with it.
 (As did I, as you may be able to tell.)